Foreign object damage

-External FOD hazards include bird strikes, hail, ice, sandstorms, ash-clouds or objects left on the runway.
+External FOD hazards include bird strikes, hail, ice, sandstorms, ash-clouds or objects left on a runway or flight deck.
 Internal FOD hazards include items left in the cockpit that interfere with flight safety by getting tangled in control cables, jam moving parts or short-out electrical connections.

-The term FOD is used to describe both the foreign objects themselves, and any damage attributed to them.

-Jet engine design and FOD
+Jet engine damage

-Modern jet engines can suffer major damage from even small objects being sucked into the engine.
-The FAA (Federal Aviation Administration) requires that all engine types pass a test which includes firing a fresh chicken (dead, but not frozen) into a running jet engine from a small cannon.
+Jet engines can suffer major damage from even small objects being sucked into the engine.
+In the United States, the Federal Aviation Administration (FAA) requires that all engine types pass a test which includes firing a fresh chicken (dead, but not frozen) into a running jet engine from a small cannon.
 The engine does not have to remain functional after the test, but it must not cause significant damage to the rest of the aircraft.
 Thus, if the bird strike causes it to "throw a blade" (break apart in a way where parts fly off at high speed), doing so must not cause loss of the aircraft.